beccacauthorn/beccacauthorn.github.io/_posts/2020-01-11-unit-1-data-storytelling-project.md

 I quickly realized that due to the complicated nesting structure of the dataset and the difficulties of linking points earned per game with team ID, I decided to use the [official data](https://www.premierleague.com/tables?co=1&se=79&ha=-1) from the Barclays Premier League website to manually create a dataframe of the total points earned per team during the 2017/2018 season.

 ![scatterplotpremierleagueteampoints](/img/premierleagueteamstotalpointsscatter.PNG)

+We see a similar distribution as in the wins scatter plot due to there being a greater number of teams with a median age of 27 and 28.
+The majority of teams in this case, regardless of age, have 50 points or less.
+The team with the most points at 100 is 20 points ahead of its nearest neighbor who earned 80 points.
+No teams with an average age below about 27.5 years earned more than 50 points.